 Every company uses several information systems to host its business operations.
 In the ideal world, these systems are aligned by Data Integration.
 In most cases, these information systems, like a CMS, ERP, and a webshop, are not optimally aligned with one another.
 For instance, systems are not completely standardized, or not all standardized at the same level, or information connections aren’t even in place between systems.

 In order to align these information systems, the choice to use a Canonical Data Model (CDM) is commonplace.
 This results in an immediate question regarding to what extent and to what level of detail a CDM needs to be defined.
 An overly detailed CDM isn’t manageable, but a CDM that is too abstract and superficial isn’t practical either.
 The real challenge lies in creating a balanced, well thought-through CDM, in which exactly the right amount of detail is included.

-As soon as the CDM is defined, regardless of the level of abstractness and depth of the defined details, the immediate next question will be: how would you like your information systems to exchange data with one another?
-There are dozens of hurdles to be overcome, each of them comprising a challenge for your IT-department.
+As soon as a well-balanced CDM is defined, regardless of the level of abstractness and depth of the defined details, the immediate next question will be: how would you like your information systems to exchange data with one another?
+There are dozens of hurdles to overcome, each of them comprising a challenge for your IT-department.

 Import and export formats are an example of such a challenge.
 Major differences can be observed between cases concerning modern information systems supporting RestServices, compared with somewhat old-fashioned systems which purely rely on SOAP formats or systems that only recognize one file interface.

 Beyond the differences in format exchange, differences in versions of information systems could form the next hurdle.
 One example is found in the consequences of updates and upgrades for information systems, as well as the ongoing improvements within organizations leading to replacement of certain systems.
 After an update, upgrade, or replacement of a system, the new set-up needs to remain compatible with the way data management is done within the IT landscape; which presents the next challenge.